replicatedhq/replicated-docs/docs/templates/procedure.md

     </tr>
   </table>

 1. Click **Save Changes**.

 ## Next Step​

-Describe and link to the next task or procedure in the process.
+[Describe and link to the next task.]

 ## Additional Resources​

-[Bulleted list of one or more links to related resources, such as concepts, web pages, and so on.]
+[Bulleted list of one or more links to related resources, such as concepts, web pages, and so on.
+Make sure the resource links are truly relevant to the task.]